-The EFR32ZG14 Zen Gecko Wireless SoC is featured on a radio board that plugs directly into a Wireless Starter Kit (WSTK) Mainboard.
+The xGM210PB22 Wireless Gecko Module is featured on a radio board that plugs directly into a Wireless Starter Kit (WSTK) Mainboard.
 The mainboard features several tools for easy evaluation and development of wireless applications.
 An on-board J-Link debugger enables programming and debugging on the target device over USB or Ethernet.
 The Advanced Energy Monitor (AEM) offers realtime current and voltage monitoring.
 A virtual COM port interface (VCOM) provides an easy-to-use serial port connection over USB or Ethernet.
 The Packet Trace Interface (PTI) offers invaluable debug information about transmitted and received packets in wireless links.